GioF71/tidal-connect/README.md

 CARD_DEVICE|Audio device, optional
 CARD_FORMAT|Audio format, optional (`S32_LE`, `S16_LE`, etc)
 FORCE_PLAYBACK_DEVICE|If set and if there is an `asound.conf` provided or selected via a prefix in `userconfig`, this will be the playback device
 FRIENDLY_NAME|Friendly name of the device, will be shown on Tidal Apps.
-Defaults to `TIDAL connect`.
+Defaults to `TidalConnect`.
+You might [prefer to use a single word](https://github.com/GioF71/tidal-connect/issues/216#issuecomment-2684176691).
 ASOUND_FILE_PREFIX|Search asound.conf with this prefix, a `.` is used as separator CREATED_ASOUND_CARD_NAME|When creating asound.conf, use this as the declared device name ENABLE_SOFTVOLUME|Generate a configuration with softvolume if set to `yes`, defaults to `no`